-And what a winter it has been!
-With so many of us cooped up inside, working from home and home-schooling our little ones, the idea of stepping out into the sunshine this spring and summer is something we can’t wait to do!
+With so many of us cooped up inside throughout winter, the idea of stepping out into the sunshine this spring and summer is something we can't wait to do!

 But as the skin cancer capital of the world, it’s important we Aussies remember to stay SunSmart and keep our skin protected.

 The sun’s ultraviolet (UV) radiation is the major cause of skin cancer, not to mention sunburn, tanning, premature ageing and eye damage.
 Unlike the sun’s heat and light we can’t see or feel UV radiation.

 Why wear sunscreen?